Automattic/Co-Authors-Plus/readme.txt

 == Changelog ==

+= 3.0.3 (??? ??, 2012) =
+* Bug fix: The default order for the 'author' taxonomy should be 'term_order', in order for the author positions to stick.
+Props [lgedeon](https://github.com/lgedeon)

 = 3.0.2 (Nov.
 23, 2012) =
 * Bug fix: Fall back to non-pretty permalinks when the author permastruct is empty, so that coauthors_posts_links() doesn't link to the homepage